deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Her doctor was in no mood to entertain military scientists, however.
 "She undoubtedly is."
 She agreed.
 “But I would very much appreciate knowing why I've got an Army colonel in my ITU, please.”

 Ted nodded.
 "Doctor Spilny, I need to swear you to secrecy on a few things.
 This is going to be important to her care, but it's also important for… well." he handed over a tablet with a non-disclosure agreement on it.
-The doctor skimmed it – it wasn't long – and then scrawled her signature and pressed her thumb to the biometric pad for good measure.
+The doctor skimmed it---it wasn't long---and then scrawled her signature and pressed her thumb to the biometric pad for good measure.

 "Miss Chang is one of the few people we know of to survive nervejam trauma."
 Ted told her, after he'd countersigned.
 “Are you familiar with nervejam at all?”